astropy/specutils/docs/index.rst

 Changes in version 2
 ====================

+The ``Spectrum1D`` class has been renamed to `~specutils.Spectrum` to reduce confusion about multi-dimensional flux arrays being supported.
+The current class name will be deprecated in version 2.1; importing the old name will work but raise a deprecation warning until then.

+Single-dimensional flux use cases should be mostly unchanged in 2.0, with the exception being that spectrum arithmetic now checks that the spectral axis of both operands are equal, rather than simply checking that they are the same length.
+Thus, you will need to resample onto a common spectral axis if doing arithmetic on spectra with differing spectral axes.

 Specutils version 2 implemented a major change in that `~specutils.Spectrum` no longer forces the spectral axis to be last for multi-dimensional data.
 This was motivated by the desire for greater flexibility to allow for interoperability